Why Is The Nissan Skyline Illegal In The United States?

 So, for that reason, we’ve decided to write an entire guide, bringing you all of the fascinating facts and answering the all-too-common question; ‘Why are Nissan Skylines illegal in the US?’

-We initially mentioned the subject, and also gave some clarification, in our Paul Walker Skyline article, since the F&F franchise undoubtedly helped the Skyline’s rise to become a cult classic in the US.
+We initially mentioned the subject, and also gave some clarification, in our Paul Walker Skyline article, since the F&F franchise undoubtedly helped the Skyline’s rise to become a cult classic.

 The star of the Fast and the Furious was undoubtedly one of the biggest R34 GT-R fans in the US and was also lucky enough to have owned and driven several of them, including the legendary Mine’s R34 GT-R, in Japan.

-But, what if you’re not looking to head to Japan to get your Godzilla fix?
+But, what if you’re not looking to head to Japan to get your Godzilla?
 What’s stopping you from importing your own and becoming a local hero on the streets or the track?

 Any car that’s over 25 years old can bypass the ridiculous US legal system